mrmanc/mrmanc.github.io/links/index.md

 * [Uncle Bob’s page on The Principles of OOD](https://web.archive.org/web/20160625144517/http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) / [archived version with live links](https://patrickgoudjoako.com/2014/07/18/principles-of-object-oriented-design-by-uncle-bob/), including SOLID
 * [QWAN Code Smells and Refactoring Cue Cards](http://www.qwan.eu/shop)
 * [The Art of Giving and Receiving Code Reviews (Gracefully)](https://www.developer.management/art-of-code-review-alexandra-hill/) and a [30m presentation](https://www.youtube.com/watch?v=hfrNmZIPq3E)

+# Other engineering skills
+* [Dangit, Git!?!](https://dangitgit.com/en)—you screwed up… find help here
+* [Git Pretty](http://justinhileman.info/article/git-pretty/)—a flow chart to help you work out what to do when you have a git mess

 # Testing